Stone-Age-Sculptor/StoneAgeLib/README.md

 This library is for a OpenSCAD version of at least 2025 with the features turned on and using "Manifold".

+## Documenation

+Explanation about the library functions are in the [Wiki](https://github.com/Stone-Age-Sculptor/StoneAgeLib/wiki).

 ## Examples

 This library has a "Subdivision Font".
 It is created with control points and the path is made with subdivision.